Mackamuir/ghosts-timeline-creator/README.md

 # GHOSTS Timeline Configuration Editor

-A visual editor for creating and managing GHOSTS timeline configuration files.
+A visual editor for creating and managing [GHOSTS](https://cmu-sei.github.io/GHOSTS/core/client/) timeline configuration files.
 This tool provides an intuitive interface for configuring realistic user simulation timelines.

+>> Mostly AI lol, use at own risk.

+The current state of the documentation of ghosts and the timeline with all of it's unknown options was getting a bit wacky (No shade to the people over at CMU-SEI, they make great products and I love them) This should bring basically every feature into 1 place with descriptions.

 ## Features